NSKvak01/make-variables-not-war/README.md

 ### Tasks that use MATH

 - Create another variable called `mySum`.
 Set it equal to the result of three plus one thousand nine hundred eighteen plus twenty-four plus one.
 Calculate it in code!
 - Create another variable called `myProduct`.
-Set it equal to the result of two hundred thirty-two times forty-three divided by two plus four (the operations should be written in that order!).
-Calculate it in code!
+Set it equal to the result of two hundred thirty-two times forty-three divided by two plus four (the operations should be written in that order!
 - Create another variable called `heightAndAge`.
 Set it equal to the sum of your mental age and height.
 Calculate it in code!